ajcastanedag/UASPlan/App/Protocols/Introduction.md

 Introduction
 =======================

-Wellcome to the UAS interactive platform.
-Here you will fine all information needed not only to execute UAS flights but to process the information that you collect.
-In this section you can find the manuals and protocols for all the equipment that is available at the university.
+Welcome to the UAS interactive platform.
+Here you will find all the information needed not only to execute UAS flights but also to process the information that you collect.
+In this section you can find some manuals and protocols for all the equipment that is available at the department.
 On the left side

 Reminders to operate all the listed equipment: